SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/third_party_tools/tableau.rst

 Let Tableau create the queries
 --------------------------------

-You can create pre-optimized views (see :ref:`CREATE VIEW <views>`) and point the datasource at these views.
+Create pre-optimized views (see :ref:`create_view`) and point the datasource at these views.

-However, in some cases, using views or custom SQL as a datasoruce can actually degrade performance.
-Test out performance of custom SQL and views, and compare with Tableau's generated SQL.
+some cases, using views or custom SQL as a datasoruce can actually degrade performance.

+We recommend testing performance of custom SQL and views, and compare with Tableau's generated SQL.

 Create a separate service for Tableau
 ---------------------------------------